Cognigy/Documentation/docs/en/docs/live-agent/profile-settings.md

 [![Version badge](https://img.shields.io/badge/Updated in-v4.45-blue.svg)](../release-notes/4.45.md)

-{! _includes/live-agent/push-notifications.md !}

-!!! note
+In Live Agent, you can configure email and push notifications, and audio alerts for certain types of actions that trigger notifications.

 The email and push notification settings in the [Account Settings](notifications.md#configure-notifications-at-the-account-level) will take precedence over the Profile Settings.
-    If the administrator has not yet changed the push and email notification settings, a Live Agent still has the opportunity to change them in the Profile Settings.
+If the administrator has not yet changed the push and email notification settings, you can change them in the Profile Settings.

-In Live Agent, you can configure email and push notifications, and audio alerts for certain types of actions that trigger notifications.

-The behavior of notifications can be configured in several ways:

-1. Notifications can be configured in the **Account Settings** only by users with **Administrator** role.
-Settings done here overrides settings in the **Profile Settings**.

-2. Notifications can be configured in Live Agents **Profile Settings** by users with **Agent, Adminsitrator and Supervisor** roles.
-If the administrator has not yet changed the push and email notification settings, these users still have the opportunity to configure notifications in the Profile Settings.

-For more information, read the  [Account settings](settings/account-settings.md#notifications) and [Notifications](notifications.md#configure-notifications-at-the-user-profile-level) documentation.
+To configure notifications, refer to [Notifications](notifications.md#configure-notifications-at-the-user-profile-level).

 ## AI Copilot

-Cognigy AI Copilot offers a variety of advanced features that empower Agents to provide faster and more accurate customer support.
+Cognigy AI Copilot offers a variety of advanced features that empower human agents to provide faster and more accurate customer support.
 The workspace is fully customizable with widgets that display the most relevant information for any chat and voice use case.
-When embedded into your contact center's Agent desktop, it enhances the overall efficiency of your contact center.
+When embedded into your contact center, it enhances the overall efficiency of your contact center.

-In the **Profile Settings** of the Live Agent interface an Agent can **Enable** or **Disable** the **Copilot**.
+In the **Profile Settings**, a user can activate AI Copilot.
-If an administrator has already preset the Copilot settings in the **Account Settings** of the Live Agent interface, this setting  will take precedence over the individual agent profile settings.
-In this case a Live Agent is not able to change **Copilot** settings.
+If an administrator has already preset the Copilot settings in the **Account Settings**, this setting will take precedence over the user profile settings.
+In this case, a user is not able to change the **Copilot** settings.

 For more information, read the [AI Copilot](assistants/ai-copilot.md) and [LA AI Copilot](assistants/la-ai-copilot.md) documentation.